 The preceding instrumental variables results use Conservative support as measured in wave 16, contemporaneous with the measurement of height.
 Do these results-for the whole sample, but also for the sub-samples of men and women-hold over time?
-To correctly compare the income gradient over a period when real income is rising, Panel (a) plots point estimates multiplied by a standard deviation of income in each wave.
+To correctly compare the income gradient over a period when real income is rising, Panel (a) of Figure 8 plots point estimates multiplied by a standard deviation of income in each wave.
 As with the reduced form and first stage, the consistency of the estimates over time is striking.
 The OLS estimates hover close to zero over the entire period; in contrast, the IV estimates are substantially larger.
 The IV results also point to some intriguing patterns, although again confidence intervals are wide enough that we cannot reject a constant effect.
 Income's effect on political support remains fairly consistent up through wave 15 (1995), with a standard deviation increase in income translating to a 30 ppt increase in propensity to support the Conservatives.
-We see some volatility in waves 6 through 8, with the dip in the when controlling for father's Hope-Goldthorpe score, which substantially cuts our sample size.
-As with support for Conservatives, the loss in significance is seen even when the original specification is used for the sample with non-missing father's Hope-Goldthorpe, suggesting that it is not parents' background itself that reduces income's estimated effect.

-relationship between income and Conservative support falling most substantially in 1997, the year of Labour's landslide victory.
+We see some volatility in waves 6 through 8, with the dip in the relationship between income and Conservative support falling most substantially in 1997, the year of Labour's landslide victory.
 Wave 16 marks a sizeable increase in the income gradient; in the last three waves of the BHPS, a standard deviation increase in income results in a nearly 50 ppt increase in Conservative support.
 Due to the wide confidence intervals, these changes are merely suggestive, but these dips and rises are consistent with what we might expect from a voting model in which broad-based decline in support for a party increases the proportion of ideologues among its supporters, lowering the estimated income gradient.
-This explanation is confirmed by narrative evidence that the Conservative Party's emphasis on 'deep' Conservative convictions reduced it to core voters in the 1997 to 2005 period (Kelly, 2001; Garnett and Lynch, 2002), but that after Cameron's 2005 rise to power the party made successful appeals to a broader base (Green, 2010).
+This explanation is confirmed by narrative evidence that the Conservative Party's emphasis on 'deep' Conservative convictions reduced it to core voters in the 1997 to 2005 period, but that after Cameron's 2005 rise to power the party made successful appeals to a broader base.38